tytydraco/yessleep/out/Ive_been_struggling_to_stay_awake_over_the_last_few_weeks_I_visited_a_therapist_Apparently_Ive_been_going_to_a_class_I_dont_remember_taking.md

 I could still hear his thoughts like they were attached to me.

-*Holy shit, did that girl come back from the dead?* I noticed he inched away from me, lips curling, before holding the door open for me with a patronizing smile.
-It looked like he had no does what had happened, despite his mind clearly trying to shove me out.
-I had no idea who he was, and somehow this guy felt like part of me, his body and thoughts now mine.
+*Holy shit, did that girl come back from the dead?*

+I noticed he inched away from me, lips curling, before holding the door open for me with a patronizing smile.
+It looked like he had no idea what had happened, despite his mind clearly trying to shove me out.
+This boy was a stranger, and somehow he felt like part of me, his body and thoughts now mine.
 Just like the woman, however, that feeling faded when I was halfway across campus, and the invisible string binding us together was severed.

 I felt the jolt, his mind pulling free, dull pain creeping across the back of my head.
 Like I was losing part of myself.

 The boy, though, was relieved.
 I could sense the weight that was me slowly retract from his brain, his mind calming down, from what had been my invasion.

 I quickly realized after my first jump, and then an experimental one, that staying in someone’s body for too long did damage to my own, and a minute and a half was my endurance point.